DoctorEww/software-assurance/usecase/send_text/readme.md

 #### Summary of Findings

 Bitwarden does a great job of ensuring that the sender of the send request has a file that is properly encrypted using AES-256.
-Bitwarden does not appear to worry so much about the contents of the file, they do however provide additional means to provide protection for the send file/text.
+Bitwarden does not appear to worry so much about the contents of the file, they do however provide additional means to provide protection for the sent file/text.
 These include automated expirations on the file as well as an additional password that could be added to the transmission.
-The password is not encrypted in anyway, it is just a means to provide additional authentication prior to the file being decrypted on the reciever's end.
+The password is not encrypted in any way, it is just a means to provide additional authentication prior to the file being decrypted on the receiver's end.

 ### Diagram: